wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 * If it appears that the Gorouter needs to scale due to ongoing traffic congestion, do not scale on the latency metric alone.
 You should also look at the CPU utilization of the Gorouter VMs and keep it within a maximum 60-70% range.
 * Resolve high utilization by scaling the Gorouter.

+## PAS Gorouter Server Error

+The number of requests completed by the Gorouter VM for HTTP status family 5xx, server errors, emitted per Gorouter instance.

+A repeatedly crashing app is often the cause of a big increase in 5xx responses.
+However, response issues from apps can also cause an increase in 5xx responses.
+Always investigate an unexpected increase in this metric.

 ## PAS Gorouter Throughput

 Measures the number of requests completed by the Gorouter VM, emitted per Gorouter instance.
 The aggregation of these values across all Gorouters provide insight into the overall traffic flow of a deployment.
 Unusually high spikes, if not known to be associated with an expected increase in demand, could indicate a DDoS risk.
 For performance and capacity management, consider this metric a measure of router throughput per job, converting it to requests-per-second, by looking at the delta value of `gorouter.total_requests` and deriving back to 1s, or `gorouter.total_requests.delta)/5`, as this is a 5-second metric.